 1. God always provides.

-“My God will meet all your needs according to his glorious riches in Christ Jesus” (Philippians 4:19).
+“My God will meet all your needs according to his glorious riches in Messiah Yeshua” (Philippians 4:19).

 This can sound like a “pat answer,” especially when my own checking account is empty and I’m not sure what we’re going to do.